geodav-tech/geodav-site/geodav.site.md

 (instead of pricing page) how to start focus on what matters / focus on your strengths / save time and money / stop operating from excel sheets and provide robust solutions for your business in 4 easy steps:
-1. Let's meet and explore your needs
+1. Let's meet and explore your needs— consultations are free!
-2. We'll come back with potential solutions
+2. We'll come back with potential solutions and present them.
-3. choose what's best for you and we'll build it
+3. Choose the option that's best for you and we'll build it.
-4. run your business like never before!
+4. Use your new tools to unleash insights like never before!

 (instead of why choose us)